cs2113-s25/cs2113-s25.github.io/labs/12_git_branching.md

 # Lab 12: Git branching and merging

-**As an exception for this lab only**, you may work with a partner on this assignment.
+**As an exception for this lab only**, this lab assignment is groupwork.
 However, the logfile you turn in must be of your own git repo.

 ## Setup